MartinGleize/Wikifier/README.md

 # Wikifier
-With this Chrome/Firefox extension, search the currently browsed wiki for any selected text.
+With this browser extension, search the currently browsed wiki for any selected text.
+Compatible with Chrome, Firefox, and Edge.

 If your selected text has an exact page on the wiki, the Wikifier brings you directly to it.
 This is very convenient, since every interesting term on a page is not necessarily "wikilinked" (even when it might have a relevant page).